During the first two weeks of April, 2005, an Explorers Club

 The masked beings represent "ancestral spirits" which are non-human, unable to

 talk.
 Instead they make eerie animal-like sounds.
-The ceremony is
+Some

 misbehaved are often whipped with sticks by these masked beings.
-During the
+However,

 Ritual of Capybara, the participants (exclusively males) cover their bodies with wet clay and